stadiamaps/jetpack-compose-autocomplete-search/README.md

   // Replace with your API key; see the demo project for one example of API key embedding apiKey = BuildConfig.stadiaApiKey,
   // Optional parameter to bias the location and show distances in results.
-  // This snipped assumes that you have a location property in your view model or similar context. userLocation = lastLocation.value?.toAndroidLocation()) {
+  // This snippet assumes that you have a location property in your view model or similar context. userLocation = lastLocation.value?.toAndroidLocation()) {
     // Do something with the selection.
     // For example, you might do something like this to start navigation
-    // in an app using Ferrostar (https://github.com/stadiamaps/ferrostar).
+    // in an app using Ferrostar (https://docs.stadiamaps.com/sdks/ferrostar).
     // Fetch a route in the background feature.center()?.let { center ->
       // Fetch a route in the background